payu-india/CMS-Chatbot/reference/GENERAL/v2-refund-status-api.md

       </td>

       <td>
         `Sting Array `Array of PayU transaction IDs or PayU ID for which the refund information is required.
+Payu ID (mihpayuid) that you receive in the response for a successful payment transaction.
       </td>

       <td>